 Do I have to call my old supplier to cancel service?

 No. Our sign-up process will let your previous supplier or utility know that you’re switching to a new energy provider.
 Once your utility or old supplier receives your application, they will cancel your previous service on your behalf.

 How do I know if I have a contract with my current supplier?

-If you don’t have a copy of your plan, you will need to contact your current supplier to see when your contract expires and if they have any Early Termination Fees.
+If you don’t have a copy of your plan, you will need to contact your current supplier to see when your contract expires and if it includes Early Termination Fees.

-Will I have to pay any fees to leave my current energy supplier?
+Will I have to pay fees to leave my current energy supplier?